d2d-weizhi/focus-flow/README.md

 <div className="2xl:w-[60%] w-[40%] min-w-[260px] max-w-[600px] aspect-square relative">
 ```

+- I have also added the orientation detection, so it would trigger the `handleResize()` event handler.

 ## Features

 - App will start with an off-white background.
 Unlike the KendoReact default theme's